Australia seeks to resolve China trade woes as foreign minister heads to Beijing | Law-Order

 Australia seeks to resolve China trade woes as foreign minister heads to Beijing

-Australian Foreign Minister Penny Wong said on Tuesday she will push China to lift trade sanctions and for consular access to two detained Australians during a trip to Beijing that's aimed at mending strained diplomatic ties.
+Australian Foreign Minister Penny Wong said on Tuesday she will push China to lift trade sanctions and seek consular access to two detained Australians during a trip to Beijing that is aimed at mending strained diplomatic ties.

-Australian Foreign Minister Penny Wong said on Tuesday she will push China to lift trade sanctions and for consular access to two detained Australians during a trip to Beijing that's aimed at mending strained diplomatic ties.
+Australian Foreign Minister Penny Wong said on Tuesday she will push China to lift trade sanctions and seek consular access to two detained Australians during a trip to Beijing that is aimed at mending strained diplomatic ties.
 But Wong, who is expected to meet counterpart Wang Yi on Wednesday, tempered expectations of any immediate breakthrough.

-"Many of the hard issues in the relationship will take time to resolve in our interests," Wong said during a media briefing in Canberra before leaving for China.
+"Many of the hard issues in the relationship will take time to resolve in our interests," Wong told a media briefing in Canberra before her departure.
 "This will take time, but I do see this visit as another step in the road."
 Wong's visit is the first by an Australian minister since 2019 and will mark the first formal talks in Beijing between the two nations' top diplomats since 2018.

 Australia has been seeking consular access for journalist Cheng Lei and writer Yang Hengjun, who are detained in China and awaiting sentences after closed-door national security trials.
 A spokesperson for Australia's foreign affairs department said the federal government had not received advice from Chinese authorities about "any imminent judicial outcomes" for the two.